We receive advertising revenue from some partners.

 This benefit is very good if you are ever the victim of a home invasion.
 You enter a code into the system that indicates you need immediate help and cannot be contacted.

-Is a DIY Home Alarm System Worth the Money?
+Is a DIY Home Security System Worth the Money?

-If you’re still not sure about whether you want to invest in a home alarm system take a look at these unsettling statistics.
+If you’re still not sure about whether you want to invest in a home security system take a look at these unsettling statistics.

 - Every 15 seconds a burglary occurs

-- There is a 30% increase in the chance of a burglary in homes with no alarm system
+- There is a 30% increase in the chance of a burglary in homes with no security system

 - Only 72.4% of the burglaries that occur are reported to the authorities

 These statistics only cover burglaries.
-Add in the statistics that involve fires and medical emergencies and it’s very easy to see the benefits of having a home alarm system.
+Add in the statistics that involve fires and medical emergencies and it’s very easy to see the benefits of having a home security system.

-Before Signing a Contract Home Alarm Company Contract
+Before Signing a Contract Home Security Company Contract

 - Find out the specifics of the contract before you sign up with a company.
 How long do they require service before you can move the system?
 Is there a way of cancelling the contract if needed?
 What happens in the event of a financial emergency that requires you to pause your monitoring system for a period of time?
 Are the monthly fees locked in for your protection or can they be increased with no notice?
 What do the costs revert to once the contract is over?